B2B Demand Generation: 10 Proven Strategies for Winning

-“No one was traveling, but the engagement rates of travel content have been high for a year,” Clayton Reid, CEO of MMGY Global, told AdAge in a recent interview.
+“No one was traveling, but the engagement rates of travel content have been high for a year,” Clayton Reid, CEO of MMGY Global, told AdAge in an interview.
 That level of engagement will turn into conversions now and as the year progresses.

 Pent up demand is high, and unlike other recent occurrences of economic uncertainty, many consumers with disposable income were able to save money.
 This means there are highly-motivated shoppers with money to burn—a travel marketer’s dream.
 But it won’t be as easy as you think because the competition for those travel dollars will be fierce.